Six Great Ways to Give Your Skin a Spring Clean

 Posted by Tracey Long on

-Expired products can be a problem because the ingredients that are included to stop the growth of mould and bad bacteria may stop working after a certain period of time.
+Expired products can be a problem because the ingredients that are included to stop the growth of mold and bad bacteria may stop working after a certain period of time.
 Using one of these products could contribute to issues such as acne, inflammation, eye irritations and eye infections.

 Find out more about how to take care of your make up brushes so that you can keep them for longer in this helpful article at Bustle.